I. POLICY STATEMENT

 shall provide students, faculty and staff with information regarding disabilities, accommodations, and assistive technology.

-shall provide a student an opportunity to appeal decisions made by the DSO if the individual feels that he/she has been denied equal access to an HCC program or activity because of a disability.
+shall provide a student an opportunity to appeal decisions made by the Office of Accessibility Services if the individual feels that he/she has been denied equal access to an HCC program or activity because of a disability.

 shall make available information regarding policies and procedures to students with disabilities.

-shall serve as a clearing house for all disability services requests and documentation and maintain appropriate confidentiality of documentation and communication concerning students with disabilities.
+shall serve as a clearing house for all Accessibility Services requests and documentation and maintain appropriate confidentiality of documentation and communication concerning students with disabilities.

 shall develop appropriate accommodations that will provide a student with disabilities equal access to the campus, courses, programs and all college related activities.